Foot and Ankle Institute of Colorado

 If you regularly experience foot and ankle pain but conservative measures of care don’t provide relief, you might benefit from custom made orthotics.
-Board-certified podiatrists and foot and ankle surgeons Matthew Hinderland, DPM, Jordan Cameron, DPM, Tyler Gloschat, DPM, and Joseph Fleck, DPM, at Foot and Ankle Institute of Colorado in Colorado Springs, Colorado, proudly offer custom made orthotics to patients of all ages.
+Board-certified podiatrists and foot and ankle surgeons Matthew Hinderland, DPM, Jordan Cameron, DPM, Trevor Whiting, DPM, and Joseph Fleck, DPM, at Foot and Ankle Institute of Colorado in Colorado Springs, Colorado, proudly offer custom made orthotics to patients of all ages.
 To see if you can benefit from custom made orthotics, request an appointment by calling the office nearest you or clicking the online booking tool.

 Custom made orthotics are prescription medical devices that you wear inside your shoes to correct biomechanical problems with how you stand, walk, or run.

 If you regularly experience foot, leg, or lower back pain as a result of a medical condition such as diabetes, plantar fasciitis, or sciatica, custom made orthotics are worth considering.
 Depending on the severity of your symptoms, they might even help you avoid surgery.

 Who can benefit from custom made orthotics?